CrimsonSword01/ASL-Controlled-Smart-Home-Environment/README.md

 Controls for Log:
 Press `C` to Clear the Log

+# Model and Data Sets

+The model and data sets are to large to be put onto Github.
+If you would like access to these files, please contact us and we can send them to you.

 # Developers

 Paul Durham, Allison Dorsett, Joseph Proctor, Benjamin Jinkerson, Mitchell Perez, Omnia Awad